listingslab/rex-invaders/.github/ISSUE_TEMPLATE/-to-do--.md

 ---
 name: "[TO DO] "
-about: Describe this issue template's purpose here.
+about: What needs doing?
 title: "[TO DO] "
-labels: ''
+labels: '[TO DO]'
 assignees: ''
 ---

-## List
+## Are you volunteering to do this?

 [x] Yes
 [ ] No
 [ ] Maybe